-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

 Price, availability, and warranty

-The Mate 9 fixes Huawei’s software problems, but what about its availability problems?
-Huawei has always had trouble reaching the U.S., despite considerable success in China, Europe, and increasingly, the U.K. as well.
+Wowing smartphone fans will only happen if they can buy the phone in the first place, and Huawei has always had trouble reaching the U.S., despite considerable success in China, Europe, and increasingly the U.K.

 It’s about as up to date as Android phones can get.

+Soon after the U.S. release, the Three network in the U.K. added the 64GB space grey Mate 9 to its lineup.
+The phone costs 550 British pounds on Pay As You Go, or a discounted price on a two-year contract.
+A selection of monthly tariffs are available, including a standard 1GB data plan with minutes and texts for 36 British pounds each month, and 100 British pounds up front for the Mate 9.

-The Mate 9 doesn’t break the mould.
-At least, not yet.
-Initially it’ll be sold in China, Japan, Germany, Italy, Spain, France, and a few other countries, where it’ll cost 700 euros.
+After the Mate 9’s launch in November, it was first sold in China, Japan, Germany, Italy, Spain, France, and a few other countries, where it still costs around 700 euros.
 That converts over to about $745.
-A release date hasn’t been confirmed yet, and neither has a price or release in the U.K. or the U.S..
-However, the Three network in the U.K. has said it’s coming soon, and rumors say the phone will be announced in the U.S. in early January.
-The Porsche Design Mate 9 will have a very limited release, which doesn’t include the U.S..
+A special edition Porsche Design Mate 9 was released soon after, but it never came to the U.S..

-Until the phone is confirmed for release in the U.S., we won’t know whether the warranty situation will change.
-Currently, a Huawei phone is covered for 24-months, with six months on the battery and charger.
-If the phone has been taken apart, abused, or modified, then it won’t be covered at all.
+How about the warranty?
+Currently, Huawei covers phones for 24-months and batteries and chargers for three months.
+If the phone has been taken apart, abused, or modified, then it isn’t covered at all.
 Devices that meet the warranty criteria can be repaired or replaced by an authorised service centre, provided proof of purchase is supplied.Our Take

 It’s a giant smartphone that doesn’t feel like a big smartphone when you pick it up.
 We love the camera’s ability to inspire and the sheer processing power, but perhaps most of all, it’s the software alterations that make the Mate 9 the first Huawei phone that’s easy to live with everyday, without any modifications.

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.